 Finally, pay attention to how your falsetto sounds when it is recorded.
 If it sounds thin or tinny, you may want to adjust your technique.
 With some practice and experimentation, you should be able to produce a clear, pleasant sounding falsetto that will add richness and depth to your vocal line.

 Common Mistakes Singers Make When Using Falsetto

 While falsetto can be a beautiful and powerful tool for singers, it can also be misused.

-Some common mistakes include singing out of range, forcing the tone, and losing focus on breath support.
+Some common mistakes include singing outside of the vocal ranges you nromally sing in, forcing the tone, and losing focus on breath support.
 Instead of relying on proper placement and diaphragmatic support, singers will often try to sing falsetto by using muscle tension.
 This can lead to strain on the vocal cords and a loss of power in the tone.

 Additionally, many singers make the mistake of thinking that falsetto is the same as head voice.
 While they are both light and airy, falsetto is produced in a different part of the vocal tract and should be used sparingly when first starting out to avoid fatigue.
 Your head voice on the other hand is defined more as a mix between your head and chest voice.

 How Can a Qualified Singing Instructor Help You Develop Your Falsetto?